 - 1. Core Program Requirements: The National Review Panel may remove a project from consideration if a State is deficient in core program requirements.
-Regions/IITF may also chose not to submit projects for consideration for those States with deficiency in core program requirements.
+Regions/IITF may also choose not to submit projects for consideration for those States with deficiency in core program requirements.
 See below for more details on core program requirements. - 2.
 State Priority Ranks States may include priority ranking if more than one project is submitted, but this it is not required.
 For projects with multiple tracts, states can choose to prioritize these tracts as applicable.
 The National Review Panel is not bound by a State's priority ranking of projects.
 If the National Review Panel ranks projects out of a State's priority order, then the panel will call that State to discuss the situation.
 However, the panel will not move a lower ranked project up the list to maintain the State's priority ranking. - 3.
-Outstanding Grant Funds: Prior to the National Review Panel, Regions/Institute will provide the amount of unspent funds, dates of grant awards, and number of projects and tracts a State has outstanding.
+Outstanding Grant Funds: Prior to the National Review Panel, Regions/IITF will provide the amount of unspent funds for existing project grants, dates of grant awards, and number of projects and tracts a State has that are outstanding.
 The National Review Panel will give additional attention to projects from States that have no outstanding grant balances, have not recently received funds, or are competing for the first time.

-States with outstanding grant funding that is 3 years or older (FY2018 or older obligated grant funds) may not be placed highly on the prioritized project list.
-Regions/Institute may provide rationale (in the state status matrix) for considering projects when extraordinary circumstances exist for a State with 3 year or older obligated grant funding.
+States with outstanding grant funding that is three years or older (FY2019 or older obligated grant funds) may not be placed highly on the prioritized project list.
+Regions/IITF may provide rationale (in the state status matrix) for considering projects when extraordinary circumstances exist for a State with three year or older obligated grant funding.

 States with greater than \$10 million in outstanding funds and/or multiple outstanding projects/tracts, regardless of age, may have their projects placed lower on the prioritized project list.
-The panel will be aware of the potential impact of larger grant amounts that could have occurred in FY21.
-Of greater concern than the total amount of outstanding funding is the State capacity for successful completion of funded and proposed projects.
-For those States with outstanding grants, the Region/Institute should confirm (in the state status matrix) that the State has sufficient capacity to successfully undertake these additional project grants and can complete the new proposed project(s) within two years after receiving grant award (if funded).
+For States with any outstanding grants in any amount, the Region/IITF should confirm (in the state status matrix) that the State has sufficient capacity to successfully undertake these additional project grants and can complete the new proposed project(s) within two years after receiving grant award (if funded).
+The panel will have access to the proposed (or funded) FY23 projects in addition to outstanding grants.